-Connecticut has a southern coastline located on the Long Island Sound so it does have ocean beaches without an undertow and that is quite nice for families with young children.
+Connecticut has a southern coastline located on the Long Island Sound, so it does have ocean beaches without an undertow, and that is quite nice for families with young children.
 Ocean water temperatures are a bit warmer than directly on the Atlantic Ocean as well.
-The middle and Northwestern part of the state are geographically hilly and therefore you may have heard of Connecticut's "rolling hills."
+The middle and Northwestern parts of the state are geographically hilly, and therefore you may have heard of Connecticut's "rolling hills."

 So the following article will take you through the four seasons in the state, complete with pictures.

 Summer in Connecticut is a beautiful experience if you can stand the heat and humidity.
 The average temperature in July in the capital city of Hartford ranges from a high of 84 degrees Fahrenheit to a low of 65 degrees Fahrenheit.
 There are hotter days than that, and when it is 94 and humid, the sweat can just pour down one's face.
 Those living on the shore have it a bit cooler and are fortunate enough to get to the beach to cool down.